zoechbauer/z-control-Backup-Scripts/README.md

 > **Note:**
 Normally, a project is committed to GitHub or another backup service.
 However, for cases like simple tests, examples, or temporary projects, these scripts can help you remove unwanted large folders (such as dependencies and build outputs) and copy a lean version of your projects to a folder that is automatically synchronized with a service like OneDrive.

+There are also scripts available to log disk space usage within specified directories, helping you monitor and manage your storage effectively.

 ## 📁 Project Structure